-A 12-volt DC output (one ampere maximum) from the generator is used to prevent discharge of the genset starting battery during genset operation.
-The battery is normally charged by the converter/charger in the vehicle, not by the genset DC power.
-The battery is charged when the genset is running or when the vehicle is plugged into utility power.
+A 12-volt DC output (10 ampere maximum) on the 50 Hz models, is used to charge the genset starting battery.

+On 60 Hz models the battery is normally charged by the converter/charger in the vehicle.
+The battery is charged by the converter/charger when the genset is running or when the vehicle is plugged into utility power.